4 tips for upgrading the audio in your hybrid

 Sharing our installation experience

-As Anthony, Crutchfield Advisor and longtime car audio enthusiast, installed new gear in our 2010 Mercury Mariner Hybrid, we thought it would be a great opportunity to share some hybrid-installation tips.
+As Anthony, a former Crutchfield Advisor and longtime car audio enthusiast, installed new gear in our 2010 Mercury Mariner Hybrid, we thought it would be a great opportunity to share some hybrid-installation tips.

 Tip 1: The general rule for upgrading the audio in a hybrid